pico-fbw/pico-fbw/README.md

   - Auto-coordinated turns using a yaw damper
 - Implementation of direct mode (user inputs are transmitted directly to flight controls)
   - It can be easily activated with the use of a switch on the transmitter
-- Wi-Fly allows you to easily upload flight plans over Wi-Fi to be automatically flown
+- Wi-Fly allows you to easily upload flight plans over Wi-Fi to be automatically flown using the:
-- Engineered and tested for safety all-around
-- Heavy optimization for the Pico's hardware leads to minimal input lag on the controls
+- Primitive autopilot/autothrottle system (although quickly advancing!)
 - Extensive documentation to make setup and usage easy
+- Easy configuration of all system options
 - Very cheap to get started; an easy entrypoint to automated RC flight
+- Engineered and tested for safety all-around
+- Built-in API allows for external control using another device
 - Support for both standard and Pico W models
-- Flexibility; the system can easily be reconfigured through a configuration file to suit your and your aircraft's needs
-- Fully open-source codebase with commented code
+- Fully open-source

 ## Materials